texish

 • Separated listsA ( sep A )* (with A a single symbol), the usual “one or more A separated by sep“ pattern, is drawn as A on the line with sep riding a return loop above it, instead of “A then zero-or-more of (sep A)”.
 So expression ::= term ( "|" term )* shows a single term box with | on the loop.

-• Optional choices( A | B | C )? folds the skip into the choice itself, as an empty top branch on the main line with the alternatives forked below, rather than arching a separate bypass over a nested choice.
+• Optional choices( A | B | C )? folds the skip into the choice itself, as an empty top branch on the main line with the alternatives forked below, rather than nesting the choice inside a separate optional.
+A plain x? draws the same way — the skip on the main line, the item on a single track below — so one optional and an optional choice match.

 Customising the look